KomodoPlatform/Documentation.rst.old/docs/source/cc/contracts/dilithium/introduction.rst

 	./komodod -ac_name=MUSIG -ac_supply=100000 -ac_reward=10000000 -ac_cclib=sudoku -ac_cc=2 -addnode=5.9.102.210 -addnode=195.201.20.230 -addnode=195.201.137.5

 Please follow :ref:`Installing Komodo Manually` , if you have not done this already.
 Please note, that the process is different because we are using a custom cclib module that is not typically included in komodod unless komodod is explictily built for this module.
-Follow the above guide, when you get to the ``build.sh`` step, do this instead:
+Follow the above guide, once you finish the ``./zcutil/build.sh`` step, do this:

-..
-FIXME

 .. code-block:: shell